Spinal Cord Injury: Autonomic Dysreflexia

 - Check your skin for red spots that mean you might have a pressure injury.

-- If possible, check your blood pressure every 5 minutes to see if it improves.
+- If you can, check your blood pressure every 5 minutes to see if it improves.

 - Call your doctor, even if symptoms go away and your blood pressure is decreasing.